-The course addresses the risks and likely impacts of climate change in the human, natural and built environments, covering key aspects such as water resources, flooding, sea level rise and coasts, health, transport, infrastructure and cities.
+The risks and likely impacts of climate change in the human, natural and built environments are addressed, covering key aspects such as water resources, flooding, sea level rise and coasts, health, transport, infrastructure and cities.
 Engineering strategies for adaptation are then described in detail, so the delegate will learn not just how climate change will impact society, but also how we can respond.
 The delegate will be well equipped to assess, propose and apply sustainable adaptation strategies in a range of key infrastructure and environmental settings.

 Upon completion of the course, delegates will have an understanding of:

 Delegates will also have gained the following skills: